Reviewed by Artists

 0.5

-Caution notice: 1. the price posted on their website is not correct.
+Caution notice: 1.
+The price posted on their website is not correct.
 It states a price for the season, then after booking it, raises the price.
-2. they agree to be paid by PayPal, and after paying the fee, say you have to pay more to cover their vendor fee.
-3. they never provided me with a signed residency agreement.
-I never saw all their requirements/ 4. because of the questionable pricing practices, I notified them 2-months before the residency that I was cancelling my stay and wanted a refund.
+2. They agree to be paid by PayPal, and after paying the fee, say you have to pay more to cover their vendor fee.
+3. They never provided me with a signed residency agreement.
+I never saw all their requirements.
+4. Because of the questionable pricing practices, I notified them 2 months before the residency that I was cancelling my stay and wanted a refund.
 They refused my request stating they have a 90-day cancellation policy.
 This was never stated before the day I cancelled.
 They said it was their rule.
 Since they never provided me a residency agreement, I had no idea of this rule.
 Avoid these people, they are unethical, greedy, and certainly not interested in cooperating with artists.

 Read full review →